An authoritarian world government is not going to save us

 Foster is not alone in leaving weaponised narratives lying around for any elite, present or prospective, to use to enslave us.
 Unfortunately the Greenhouse Think Tank is giving oxygen to his arguments, presumably because no-one paying the piper is opposed to this policy direction?

 The green movement in its desperation is compromising with nefarious interests, and arguably with those interests who have refused to take climate action for decades.
 Eco-authoritarianism is one strand; eco-modernism – in which we seek salvation through investment in infrastructure and other (usually) big tech – is another.
 It puts me in a bind because I can’t support any of the ecological policies on the table because they are all bundled with other agendas that I do not support – not because I’m selfish, but because in my analysis we could build the beautiful world our hearts know is possible if the incumbent elites would just take their boots off our faces.
 Not much to ask eh?
 In my analysis, more political freedom is just as likely to help reduce suffering than less.
-Specifically freedom to protest, freedom of speech, freedom to generate and move energy, freedom from advertising, freedom from debt & poverty, freedom from wage-slavery.
+Specifically freedom to protest, freedom of speech, freedom to generate and move energy, freedom from advertising, freedom from usury, freedom from debt & poverty, freedom from wage-slavery.

 So, if you are an environmentalist despairing about the possiblity of societal change, feeling the loom of a vague and terrible catastrophe, I’m totally with you.
 But if you are secretly or openly hoping that the masses might be compelled into sustainable behaviour, then you need to think outside of your box.
 Eco-authoritarianism is not a panacea for anything.
 It’s first purpose will always be to enrich the elite.
 You might just as well turn the concept on its head and promote say, eco-libertarianism.